javieroot/Getting-and-Cleaning-Data/CodeBook.md

 ### The data cleanup script does the following:

+Signals Inertial data are not considered because these are obtained from the treated here.

 1. The working directory is set

 2. We review whether the UCI HAR Dataset directory exists, if not exist that